Wentnor Group: Bayston-Oakswood Formation

 This is made up of fine to medium grained cross-stratified sandstone with mudstone rip-up clasts and sub-rounded lithic clasts.
 There are interbeds of cross-laminated finer grained sandstones with apparent upward fining successions.
-The formation also contains matrix and clast supported conglomerate members with subrounded lithic clasts and subangular sedimentary clasts.
+The formation also contains matrix and clast supported conglomerate members with sub-rounded lithic clasts and sub-angular sedimentary clasts.
 These are interpreted as braided fluvial deposits.
 (Unit is barren of fossils).